About cancer stem cells

 Induced Pluripotent Stem Cells (IPSC) are adult stem cells that have been grown in special conditions to reprogramme them, so they are in a more stem cell-like state.
 This has been done in a laboratory.

-Cancer Stem Cells like all stem cells are unspecialised (i.e. they have no tissue-specific structures), they can divide and renew themselves for long periods and they can give rise to specialised cells.
+Cancer stem cells, like all stem cells, are unspecialised (i.e. they have no tissue-specific structures), they can divide and renew themselves for long periods and they can give rise to specialised cells.
 They can therefore recapitulate tumour heterogeneity as they can be found in tumours.
-Research so far has suggested they also have multi drug & radiotherapy resistance
+Research so far has suggested they also have multi drug and radiotherapy resistance

 Why are scientists excited about cancer stem cell research?